ajitagupta/kafka-data-streaming/README.md

-# kafka-data-streaming
+# Kafka Data Streaming
-Real-time data streaming with Apache Kafka
+In this case study we take stored shoe data and transfer it over Apache Kafka's producer/consumer model to an S3 bucket.